 His early research was concerned with explaining foreign investment and industrial structure in the global minerals industry.
 His most recent research is concerned with the strategies of emerging multinationals and the innovation strategies of local companies and MNCs in China.
 Some of this work has been published in a special edition of Harvard Business Review China with the World Economic Forum and a second article is forthcoming in the International Journal of Emerging Markets.

 Dr. McKern has served as Dean of two Australian business schools.
 He established and was the first Director of Macquarie University's Graduate School of Management in Sydney; and President and Dean of the Monash Mt Eliza Business School, Melbourne, later merged with Melbourne Business School.
 MGSM continues to be the only business school in Australia which operates autonomously, while being affiliated with a major university in the city of Sydney.

-Dr. McKern was previously a Founding Member of the Global Trade Institute of Pennsylvania, a Council Member of the US-Korea Institute (Washington DC), and a Member of the Academic Council of the Prague International Business School, Czech Republic, from 1993 to1997.
+Dr. McKern has been a Visiting Professor at INSEAD, IMD, other European and U.S. management schools and the Chinese Academy of Social Sciences, and a member of international bodies and government committees.
+He served as a Board Member of the State Rail Authority of NSW during the corporatisation of Australia's largest commuter and long-distance railroad and was a member of the Ministerial Inquiry into Postgraduate Education in the Australian Defence Force.
+Dr. McKern was previously a Founding Member of the Global Trade Institute of Pennsylvania, a Council Member of the US-Korea Institute (Washington DC), and a Member of the Academic Council of the Prague International Business School, Czech Republic, from 1993 to 1997.

-He is a member of the Editorial Board of Management International Review.
+He is a member of the Editorial Board of Management International Review and speaks on innovation and MNC strategy in many public forums.
 He is also an angel investor in several start-up firms in Silicon Valley.